 libdax - functions for using the DAX (Data Analytics Accelerator)

 The libdax library provides access to DAX units on a SPARC processor.
 DAX is a hardware unit that accelerates in-memory data analysis operations.
+On non-DAX systems, the libdax operations are implemented in software.
 Functions in the libdax library perform the following operations.

 Scan – The dax_scan_xxxx functions scan a vector of input elements and compare each input element with a user specified value.
 These functions output a bit vector with values set to 1 where the comparison is true.